mahzoun99/raft.tla/ProjectProgress.md

 - Receiving request from Switch to Followers.
 - Change the Leader broadcast to followers!
 (Remove the payload)
 - Change the Rcv leaders req (get the payload from the cache)

+*I got Stuck on implementing the actions in this approach!
+I think this one was a better practice.
+However, it is harder to implement*

+I will change the code to consider Switch as another type of server!\
+In Variables, we need an index for the switch.\
+I guess if someday we want to expand the number of switches, we can make this variable a list!